View the call stack and use the Call Stack window in the debugger

 While debugging, in the Debug menu, select Windows > Call Stack.

 A yellow arrow identifies the stack frame where the execution pointer is currently located.
-By default, this is the stack frame whose information appears in the source, Locals, Autos, Watch, and Disassembly windows.
-If you want to change the debugger context to another frame on the stack, you can do that by switching to another stack frame.
+By default, this stack frame's information appears in the source, Locals, Autos, Watch, and Disassembly windows.
+To change the debugger context to another frame on the stack, switch to another stack frame.

 Display non-user code in the Call Stack window